About San Juan County

 - Certified copies cost $10.00 for the first page and $2.00 for each additional page, plus any applicable mail fees.

 Users can search by grantor/grantee name, book and page, document number, or parcel number.
-Property tax information is managed by the San Juan County Assessor's Office (117 South Main Street, Monticello, 435-587-3225) and the County Treasurer (same address, 435-587-3224).
+Property tax information is managed by San Juan County Assessor's Office (117 South Main Street, Monticello, 435-587-3225) and the County Treasurer (same address, 435-587-3224).
 The Assessor's website at assessor.sanjuancounty.org provides a GIS-based parcel viewer displaying ownership information, assessed values, tax amounts, property characteristics, aerial photography, and sales history.

 Most property in San Juan County is federally owned (Bureau of Land Management, National Park Service, U.S. Forest Service) or tribal trust land, with private property concentrated around municipalities and historical homestead areas.
-The complexity of land status in San Juan County—including federal public lands, state school trust lands, private holdings, and the Navajo Nation—requires careful title research for any property transaction.
+The complexity of land status in San Juan County, including federal public lands, state school trust lands, private holdings, and the Navajo Nation, requires careful title research for any property transaction.

 Vital Records